Products

 What “AI-powered analytics” means in a healthcare practice

-Traditional healthcare data analysis often tells you what happened.
+Traditional healthcare data analysis tells you what happened.
 AI helps you understand why it happened and what to do next.

-Why patient data insights matter now (and what practices are missing)
+Why patient data insights matter now

 • No-shows and drop-offs are expensive.
-Across outpatient care, no-show rates are commonly reported in the 10–30% range depending on specialty, patient mix, and location.
+Across outpatient care, no-show rates are commonly reported in the 10–30% range, depending on specialty, patient mix, and location.

 The patient data that powers better decisions